intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

 abc: true
 ---

-Now that we have formalized our notation of the most basic level of music notation, a single pitch, we must find a method to measure the distance between two pitches.
+Now that we have formalized our notation at the fundamental level of music notation--a single pitch--we need a method to measure the distance between two pitches.

 ## **Intervals**